A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Methodology

 \subsection{Data Acquisition}

-Figure \ref{fig_1} is a schematic representation of the data collecting and processing procedure following the work presented in \cite{shi2020dataset}.
-The RF front end shown in this figure consists of a Six-Port utilized as a quadrature interferometer for radar application.
+Figure \ref{fig_1} is a representation of the data collecting and processing procedure following the work presented in \cite{shi2020dataset}.
+Shi et al. \cite{shi2020dataset} made the dataset available in 2020 to foster the field of radar heart sound (Radar-HS) in a contactless manner.
+The dataset was approved by the ethics committee of the Friedrich-Alexander-Universität Erlangen-Nürnberg for maintaining guidelines and regulations.
+Their tailored hardware setup initiates from the RF front end as shown in Figure \ref{fig_1}, consisting of a six-port, and it is utilized as a quadrature interferometer for radar applications.
 The six-port has two input signals and four output signals, where two input signals consist of a reference signal at a defined frequency and a received signal reflected from the target.
 The antenna direction was set perpendicular to the test subject's thorax surface to maximize the signal quality.
 The baseband board back end (BB Back End) receives radar signals from the RF front end and digitizes the signals.
 It is equipped with an ECG and respiration sensor (RS) for simultaneous sampling.
 The digitized raw signals were subsequently received by a computer equipped with a PCG that served as a reference sensor.
 PCG signals are stored after re-sampling and synchronization.

-Let us now take a brief glance at the processed data, which consists of the raw radar data along with the filtered data from the respiration sensor, the ECG leads, the PCG data, and the Radar heart sounds.
+Let us now take a brief glance at the processed data, which consists of the raw radar data along with the filtered data from the respiration sensor, the ECG leads, the PCG data and the Radar heart sounds.
 Figure \ref{duration_bar} provides a breakdown of the collected data.
 As we can see, 11 subjects participated in this measurement process.
-Although the total data consist of 13376 s of recordings, only the default scenarios in \cite{shi2020dataset} are of interest to us.
-In the following sub-section, we describe our novel rolling window-based pre-processing scheme, which allows us to seamlessly meta-morph the collected dataset in a form compatible with deep neural networks.
+Although the total data consist of 13376 s of recordings, only the default scenarios are of interest to us as Shi et al. \cite{shi2020dataset} made them publicly available.
+In the following sub-section, we describe our adopted rolling window-based pre-processing scheme, which allows us to seamlessly meta-morph the collected dataset in a form compatible with deep neural networks.